check-spelling/check-spelling-docs/Configuration.md

 After unknown words are identified, they can be checked against additional dictionaries.

 This enables users to choose additional dictionaries to add to [extra_dictionaries](#extra_dictionaries) in future runs.

+### extra_dictionary_limit

+In order to not drown in [check_extra_dictionaries](#check_extra_dictionaries) suggestions, only this number of dictionaries are suggested in reports.
+The rest are available in the generated artifact.
+If you find the number of listed dictionaries isn't sufficient, you can increase this number.

 ### event_aliases